-This course draws from your entire academic experience so you can craft a powerful 2-year action plan that supports your personal and professional goals upon graduation.
-You will define measurable objectives and formulate actionable strategies to achieve them.
-You will be expected to define your unique personal brand, style and professional interests.
-Additionally, you will design branded business collateral - business cards, websites, reels, headshots, social media pages and more - prior to graduation to support your professional launch.
-Prerequisites: Senior-level CMTF major or departmental approval
+This course draws from the entire academic experience so students can craft a powerful 2-year action plan that supports their personal and professional goals upon graduation.
+Students will define measurable objectives and formulate actionable strategies to achieve them.
+Students will be expected to define their unique personal brand, style, and professional interests.
+Additionally, students will design branded business collateral-business cards, websites, reels, headshots, social media pages, and more-prior to graduation to support their professional launch.
+Prerequisites: Senior-level CMTF Major or Departmental Approval